Superphysics Superphysics

 Socrates

 We cannot carelessly allow children to hear any casual tales devised by casual persons.
-We cannot receive into their minds ideas opposite of those which we should wish them to have when they are grown up.
+We cannot let them have ideas opposite of those which we want them to have when they are grown up.
 The first thing will be to establish a censorship of the writers of fiction.

-Let the censors accept any tale of fiction which is good, and reject the bad.
+The censors will accept any good tale of fiction and reject the bad.

 But which stories do you mean and what is wrong with them?